waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## V. Puzzle & Hypothesis Archive
 - **Pokemon Mansion Puzzle (All Floors):** The mansion uses an 'alternating doors' system controlled by switches.
   - **1F Puzzle Mechanics:** The 'alternating doors' on this floor are controlled by more than just the switch at (3, 6).
-Movement within the mansion itself can trigger changes. **Confirmed (T52896):** Moving towards the western stairs at (6, 11) caused the eastern gates at (17, 8) & (18, 8) to open, even after the main switch had closed them.
-This suggests a location-based trigger system is also at play.
+Movement within the mansion itself can trigger changes. **Confirmed (T52896):** Moving towards the western stairs at (6, 11) caused the eastern gates at (17, 8) & (18, 8) to open. **UPDATE (T52947):** This eastern wing is a dead end with no path to the southern section.
+The location-based trigger is a red herring.
+The solution must be on another floor.
   - **2F Switch (3, 12):** Toggles northern gates (10, 5/6) and southern gates (8, 23/24).
 (Confirmed T52787)
   - **3F Switch (11, 6):** Toggles central gates (16, 5/6) and southern gates (16, 11/12).
 (Confirmed T52735)
 - **Saffron Gym Puzzle:** Path to Sabrina was blocked until Silph Co. was cleared, which unlocked the correct teleporter path.
 (Confirmed T51442)